dankeyy/dankeyy.github.io/_posts/2021-01-29-next-gen-generators.md

 # A yield yield conundrum
 ##### understanding by a misunderstanding
-When I first encountered the concept of generator-coroutine I had an idea, what if we had make a function to be a coroutine and a generator at the same time?
+When I first encountered the concept of generator-coroutine I had an idea, what if we made a function to be a coroutine and a generator at the same time?

 I remember at the time I've read some text about the subject that mentioned something like this will lead to weird behavior, might make your mind bend and other crazy disclaimers eventually leading it to not even try and cover the topic.